code4builder/SKWPFAppHVACCalculation/README.md

 The application is compatible with the latest versions of Windows 8.1 and Windows 10.

 ## Technologies
-The Plugin is developed in Visual Studio 2021.<br />
+The Plugin is developed in Visual Studio 2022.<br />
 Based on .NET Framework 4.7.2.<br />
 For user interface was used WPF (Windows Presentation Foundation) with Material Design libraries for better style.

 ## Screenshots
+Page Air Calculations:
 ![Screenshot1](/../dev/Screenshots/HVACSmallCalculatorScreenshot1.JPG)

+Page Water Calculations:
 ![Screenshot2](/../dev/Screenshots/HVACSmallCalculatorScreenshot2.JPG)

 ## Video Tutorial